Henry County, Martinsville, Patrick County court report: Jan. 19

 Martinsville Circuit Court

-Ryan Lee Donavant of Martinsville pled guilty to grand larceny: auto theft and carjacking.
-He was sentenced to a total of 15 years in jail with the full term suspended, license suspended for 6 months, 2 years of supervised probation, and ordered to pay $1,000 restitution.
+Ryan Lee Donavant of Martinsville pleaded guilty to grand larceny-auto theft and carjacking.
+He was sentenced to a total of 15 years in jail, with the full term suspended, license suspended for 6 months, 2 years of supervised probation and ordered to pay $1,000 restitution.
 The offense happened June 4.

-Travis Lee Davis of Fieldale pled guilty to shoplifting third offense.
-He was sentenced to 5 years in prison with 4 years and 11 months suspended, 3 years of supervised probation, and ordered to pay a $300 fine plus $5.99 restitution.
+Travis Lee Davis of Fieldale pleaded guilty to shoplifting third offense.
+He was sentenced to 5 years in prison, with 4 years and 11 months suspended, 3 years of supervised probation, and ordered to pay a $300 fine plus $5.99 restitution.
 The offense happened April 12.

 A judge dismissed a charge of malicious wounding against Tyjohnnah E. Hairston-Keel of Martinsville.